Loading...

 Ritchie-Jennings Memorial Scholarship

-The Ritchie-Jennings Memorial Scholarship is administered by ACFE—the Association of Certified fraud Examiners.
+The Ritchie-Jennings Memorial Scholarship is administered by the Association of Certified Fraud Examiners (ACFE).

-Awards of up to US$10,000 are offered to US-based candidates who want to study accounting, business administration, or finance.
+Awards of up to US$10,000 are offered to US-based candidates who want to pursue a career in fraud examination or a similar anti-fraud profession.

 Edward J DeBartolo, Sr Graduate Scholarships